-Among the parameters that the user must provide are a grid for the computational domain, initial conditions for $\varphi$ , order of accuracy of derivative approximations, types of terms (3)-(9), and any parameters needed by those terms.
-The toolbox download includes the source m-files for each of the components and the examples.
+Among the parameters that the user must provide are a grid for the computational domain, initial conditions for $\varphi$ , order of accuracy of derivative approximations, types of terms (4)-(10), and any parameters needed by those terms.
+The toolbox download [4] includes the source m-files for each of the components.
+Source codes for all of the examples presented in this paper are also available at the same web site, some as part of the base toolbox download and some as separate downloads.
 Users are encouraged to modify or add components if the available ones do not cover the case of interest; for example, the input dependent stochastic term mentioned at the end of section 4.